NicolasOmar/react-practice/README.md

 | Posts | npm run setup-posts |

 ## How to run it
-To run the any specific project, execute the following comman in the project´s folder:
+To run the any specific excercise, execute the following comman in the project´s folder:
 ```sh
 npm start
 ```
-In the seventh project, you have to run the following commands in different terminal windows:
+In the seventh excercise, you have to run the following commands in different terminals:
 ```sh
 npm run api
 npm run media